jecGrimm/GartenlaubeExtractor/README.md

 #### Position in the journal
 The field `Nummer im Heft (ab 00797: 1 erste Position.
 0 nicht erste Position)` is true if the text occurs at the first position of the journal.
 However, this script only returns true if the text is printed on the first page of the journal.

+#### Pages
+The field `Seiten` marks the pages of the text in the journal.
+Unfortunately, wikisource does not always provide the page numbers for each episode.
+In these cases, the field is filled with the page numbers for the whole article.

 ## Limitations
 ### Text
 #### Quality